secretGeek/til/concepts/coik.md

 If you do find a definition for the jargon, it is always defined *with more jargon*.
 The jargon is defined in terms of other jargon.

+The authors of the definition are unaware that they have created this problem: they suffer the curse of knowledge and cannot see the mistake they have made.

 If you succesfully find a definition for that other jargon, it can in turn be defined in more jargon: there may be many many layers of jargon.
 However it gets worse.
 (You may have already guessed where this is going.)

 ## Cyclic-Nonsense